erguotou520/vue-fullstack/README.md

 $ vue init erguotou520/vue-fullstack my-project ## (important hint: don't use a dot in your project name, otherwise it will cause issues with mongodb)
 $ cd my-project
 $ npm install
+# If you chose to use mock server, you need to run remove:mock to change the file structure, otherwise just skip this step
+$ npm run remove:mock
-# If you choose not to use vue-i18n, you need to run remove:i18n to replace the file with default locale text.
-If you have chosen vue-i18n, skip this step
+# If you chose not to use vue-i18n, you need to run remove:i18n to replace the files with default locale text, otherwise just skip this step
 $ npm run remove:i18n
-# This runs an express server
+# If you chose to use real backend server, run this script to start an express server
 $ npm run server
+# If you chose to use mock server, run this script to start a mock server
+$ npm run mock
 # Open another terminal and cd into my-project
 # This runs a frontend dev server
 $ npm run client